ajfisher/robotnik-workshop/slides/slides.md

 Notes:

-This is the basics of all electronics.
-Voltage is the pressure of the water current is how fast it's flowing and resistance is how we change either of these two things.
+You can think of simple electronics using the idea of water.
+The electricity is like water and just as water flows along a pipe, electricity can flow along a wire.
+The ideas behind it work the same way too.
+Voltage is the pressure of the water - so a big tank will give you more pressure than a tiny little one.

+Current is how fast the electricity is flowing.

+These are then affected by resistance.
+And you can think of that as the diameter of the pipe.
+Take a big pressure and try and push it through a small pipe and you won't get much flow and vice versa with a big pipe.

+Pretty much all simple electronics is making trade offs between these things and using the pressure and the flow to do meaningful work which you could think of as like putting a paddle wheel in a stream to do some sort of activity.

 ---